aws-amplify/docs/docs/lib/datastore/fragments/ios/other-methods.md

 ## Stop

 To stop the DataStore sync process, you can use `DataStore.stop()`.
-This ensures the real time subscription connection is closed when your app is no longer interested in updates, such as when you application is closed.
-This can also be used to modify [DataStore sync expressions](~/lib/datastore/sync.md) at runtime by calling `stop()`, then `start()` to force your sync expressions to be re-evaluated.
+This will close the real time subscription connection when your app is no longer interested in updates.
+You will typically call `DataStore.stop()` just before your application is closed.
+You can also force your [DataStore sync expressions](~/lib/datastore/sync.md) to be re-evaluated at runtime by calling `stop()` followed by `start()`.

 ```swift
 Amplify.DataStore.stop { result in